AuDigitalHealth/cda-au-schema/input/pagecontent/auscdadefinition.md

 This section lists all ValueSets and CodeSystems that are Australian specific.

-The rest of the ValueSets and CodeSystems which are used in the specification are at [HL7 Vocabulary](vocabularies.html)
+The rest of the ValueSets and CodeSystems which are used in the specification are at [HL7 CDA Definitions](hl7cdadefinition.html) page

 #### Code systems
 <table class="cda-table">